 Ellen Jean Diederich’ Watercolor Supply List

 You can work in ANY MEDIA – this is a list of what I will be using.
+Since this is primarily a design class, you can work in black & white and three primary colors.

 START WITH THE STUFF YOU HAVE: Please have your own favorites brushes, and tools available.
 You do not need to buy these specific paints but need a warm and cool color of each and good paper for success.
 This list includes all of the colors I paint and recommend for any watercolor class.
 I have underlined colors particularly helpful for this course.